hashgraph/hedera-services/hedera-node/docs/design/services/consensus-service/topic-custom-fees.md

 ### Fees

 - Topics may have fees for submitting messages.
-- Fees are defined as a list of custom fee.
+- Fees are defined as a list of custom fees.
 - The list of custom fees can contain a maximum of `MAX_CUSTOM_FEE_ENTRIES_FOR_TOPICS` entries.
 - A custom fee is defined leveraging the HTS’s FixedFee data structure.
 - A custom fee can be set in HBAR or HTS fungible tokens and must have an accountID as collector.